r-lib/pillar/tests/testthat/_snaps/format_multi.md

       2     2
       3     3

-# color, options: UTF-8 is FALSE
+# color, options: UTF-8 is TRUE

     Code
       crayon::has_color()